ibexa/documentation-user/docs/content_management/block_reference.md

 ## RSS block

-Imports and showcase news content from RSS feeds (channels), helping users stay informed with the latest updates and diverse news sources.
+Imports and showcases news content from RSS feeds (channels), helping users stay informed with the latest updates and diverse news sources.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.